languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   uninstalling LanguageTool simply by clearing the check box next to LanguageTool in the same dialog.

-  Please see http://www.languagetool.org/#commonproblems if you experience problems
+  Please see http://www.languagetool.org/issues/ if you experience problems

- -To use the simple demo GUI, first rename the .oxt file to zip, then unzip it to a new directory and double click on the LanguageToolGUI.jar file or call java -jar LanguageToolGUI.jar
+ -To use the simple demo GUI, first rename the .oxt file to .zip, then unzip it to a new directory and double click on the LanguageToolGUI.jar file or call java -jar LanguageToolGUI.jar